 Investments are an essential building block for driving our growth and at the same time achieving our climate targets.
 That is why we make targeted investments in modern and more sustainable technologies and processes.
 Our major growth projects help us to reach this goal.
 We are continuously optimizing our portfolio through targeted acquisitions and divestitures.

 We continued to drive forward our major growth projects in 2022 and further expanded our position in our three key regions: Europe, Asia Pacific and North America.
 The Asia Pacific region and China in particular, which is expected to expand its share of the global chemical market to around 55% by 2030, will continue to play a key role here.
 To serve the increasing needs of various growth industries in this region, we are continuously expanding our market position in China, for example, with the construction of our new smart Verbund site in Zhanjiang in the southern Chinese province of Guangdong.
 In North America, we further expanded our production capacities in the isocyanates value chain in 2022, for example.
 We also continued to invest in Europe, especially in our battery materials business in Schwarzheide, Germany, and Harjavalta, Finland.

-In addition, we are refining our portfolio through acquisitions that promise above-average profitable growth as part of the BASF Verbund to help reach a relevant market position.
-A key consideration is that these are innovation-driven or offer a technological differentiation, and make new, sustainable business models possible.
-Investments and acquisitions alike are prepared by interdisciplinary teams and assessed using various criteria.
-In this way, we ensure that economic, environmental and social concerns are included in strategic decision-making.
+In addition, we are refining our portfolio through acquisitions that promise above-average profitable growth and help to expand our market position in a targeted manner.
+A key consideration is that these are innovation-driven, offer a technological differentiation, or make new, sustainable business models possible.

 Capex: selected projects

-- Shanghai is home to our Greater China headquarters and the Innovation Campus as well as the Caojing production site.
+- Shanghai is home to our Greater China headquarters and an Innovation Campus as well as the Caojing production site.